 - The Federal Circuit reversed an unfavorable inter partes review decision that patent claims asserted against our client (one of the world’s largest telecommunications companies) were valid, holding that the Patent Trial and Appeal Board had improperly construed the claims.
 2020 WL 2465414.
 The Federal Circuit also affirmed a favorable PTAB decision holding related claims invalid as obvious.
 2020 WL 2312494.

-- The Tenth Circuit agreed that operators of hydraulic-fracturing disposal wells are not liable for property owners’ earthquake insurance premiums in the absence of any physical earthquake damage.
+- The Tenth Circuit agreed that operators of hydraulic-fracturing disposal wells are not liable for property owners’ earthquake insurance premiums in the absence of physical earthquake damage.
 778 F. App’x 561 (2019) (argued).

 - The Ninth Circuit reversed a bench trial verdict against our client because the district court misapplied the willfulness requirement for a tax return preparer penalty.
 772 F. App’x 555 (2019) (argued).